Herbig–Haro object: Discovery and history of observations

 The first HH object was observed in the late 19th century by Sherburne Wesley Burnham, when he observed the star T Tauri with the 36 in refracting telescope at Lick Observatory and noted a small patch of nebulosity nearby.
 It was thought to be an emission nebula, later becoming known as Burnham's Nebula, and was not recognized as a distinct class of object.
 T Tauri was found to be a very young and variable star, and is the prototype of the class of similar objects known as T Tauri stars which have yet to reach a state of hydrostatic equilibrium between gravitational collapse and energy generation through nuclear fusion at their centres.
 Fifty years after Burnham's discovery, several similar nebulae were discovered with almost star-like appearance.
-Both Haro and Herbig made independent observations of several of these objects in the Orion Nebula during the 1940s.
+Both George Herbig and Guillermo Haro made independent observations of several of these objects in the Orion Nebula during the 1940s.
 Herbig also looked at Burnham's Nebula and found it displayed an unusual electromagnetic spectrum, with prominent emission lines of hydrogen, sulfur and oxygen.
 Haro found that all the objects of this type were invisible in infrared light.

 Following their independent discoveries, Herbig and Haro met at an astronomy conference in Tucson, Arizona in December 1949.
 Herbig had initially paid little attention to the objects he had discovered, being primarily concerned with the nearby stars, but on hearing Haro's findings he carried out more detailed studies of them.
 The Soviet astronomer Viktor Ambartsumian gave the objects their name (Herbig–Haro objects, normally shortened to HH objects), and based on their occurrence near young stars (a few hundred thousand years old), suggested they might represent an early stage in the formation of T Tauri stars.
 Studies of the HH objects showed they were highly ionised, and early theorists speculated that they were reflection nebulae containing low-luminosity hot stars deep inside.
 But the absence of infrared radiation from the nebulae meant there could not be stars within them, as these would have emitted abundant infrared light.
 In 1975 American astronomer R. D. Schwartz theorized that winds from T Tauri stars produce shocks in the ambient medium on encounter, resulting in generation of visible light.
 With the discovery of the first proto-stellar jet in HH 46/47, it became clear that HH objects are indeed shock-induced phenomena with shocks being driven by a collimated jet from protostars.